 - The Healthcare Professional will then connect you with a doctor or medical provider in your area to start treatment, if that is your choice.

 What is the treatment to reverse the abortion pill?

-An ultrasound will be done as soon as possible to confirm heart rate, placement, and dating of the pregnancy.
+There are a few aspects of abortion pill reversal treatment.
+First, we will do an ultrasound as soon as possible to confirm heart rate, placement, and dating of the pregnancy.

-The doctor or other medical provider will prescribe progesterone, given as a pill to be taken orally or vaginally or possibly by intramuscular injection.
+The doctor or other medical provider will prescribe progesterone, given as a pill to be taken orally, vaginally, or possibly by intramuscular injection.

 What is the success rate of Abortion Pill Reversal?